ACF

 2025-09-01 Reference source : Ministry of Trade

-Import/export restrictions Permitting or licensing Pharmaceutical Compliance
+Import/export restrictions Ozone depleting substance ODS Permitting or licensing Hydrofluorocarbons HFCs Pharmaceutical Compliance Import Licensing Certain Chemicals BKT

 Indonesia’s Ministry of Trade has issued Regulation No. 20 of 2025 on the import of chemicals, hazardous substances, and certain minerals, replacing Regulation No. 36 of 2023 (as amended).
-The rule was promulgated on 30 June 2025 and took effect on 29 August 2025.
+The regulation was promulgated on 30 June 2025 and took effect on 29 August 2025.

 Scope and Coverage

-• Non-pharmaceutical precursors, nitrocellulose (NC), industrial explosives, ozone-depleting substances (ODS/BPO), hazardous substances (B2), hydrofluorocarbons (HFCs), and certain designated chemicals (BKT) listed in the annexes.
-Examples in the annex materials and official briefings include commodity-grade inputs such as sodium tripolyphosphate (STPP), formic acid, and lysine and its salts, as well as numerous HFC refrigerant blends referencing components like HFC-134a and HFC-32.
+• Examples in the annex materials and official briefings include commodity-grade inputs such as sodium tripolyphosphate (STPP), formic acid, and lysine and its salts, as well as numerous HFC refrigerant blends such as HFC-134a and HFC-32.

 Import Licensing and Verification